RK79719/shopping-cart-1/README.md

 There is a login and registration functionality included.

 users can shop for products.
 Each user has his own shopping cart (session functionality).
-Checkout is transactional.
+Checkout is transactional

+Dummy Database Initialization =================
+STEP 1: Open MySQL Command Prompt or MySQL Workbench

+STEP 2: Login to the administrator user of MySql: mysql -u <username> -p (Enter Password if asked)

+STEP 3: Copy paste and execute the MySQL Query from the following file:-

+run the Sql Query From this file: databases/mysql_query.sql

 Installation: